 GeneCards Summary for CPSF6 Gene

 CPSF6 (Cleavage And Polyadenylation Specific Factor 6) is a Protein Coding gene.
-Among its related pathways are FGFR1 mutant receptor activation and mRNA surveillance pathway.
+Among its related pathways are HIV Life Cycle and mRNA surveillance pathway.
 GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is CPSF7.

 UniProtKB/Swiss-Prot for CPSF6 Gene

 Component of the cleavage factor Im complex (CFIm) that plays a key role in pre-mRNA 3-processing.
 Involved in association with NUDT21/CPSF5 in pre-MRNA 3-end poly(A) site cleavage and poly(A) addition.
 CPSF6 binds to cleavage and polyadenylation RNA substrates and promotes RNA looping.